bartlomiejmastalirz/LibraryInterface/README.md

 In here, an Admin user is able to add books directly to the library database aswell as remove them.
 ![image](https://github.com/bartlomiejmastalirz/LibraryInterface/assets/148622115/ec8b7b2e-f695-4303-acde-4b3ecd910d87)

+Functionality added:
+Register, Find books in the database, show profile.

+Fonctionality not added:
+Adding and removing books by the Admin, Renting books.

 Here lie the last drops of effort and sanity I had for working in a group and trying to manage it. -JM Unfortunately it wasn't possible for me to get this whole thing working and getting the group to do an actual GROUP work.